mooahmad/prestaconcept.github.io/presta-cms-core/developer-guide/block.md

 Second part is to build the corresponding template.

-As we set the $template variable in the block service, we have to add *PrestaBlogBundle:Block\Blog\Post:block_list.html.twig* file
+As we set the $template variable in the block service, we have to add *PrestaBlogBundle:Block\Blog\Post:block_list.html.twig* file.

 Every template should extends the default one which adds default structure and ids.